Orbis volunteer doctor performing surgery in blue scrubs and a mask

 Expert Volunteers

 Our world renowned expert volunteers are the heartbeat of our training programmes.
-For more than 30 years, our goal has been to share the skills and knowledge they have built to help prevent avoidable blindness around the world.
+For more than 30 years, our goal has been to share their ophthalmology volunteer skills and knowledge as part of our eye charity work to help prevent avoidable blindness around the world.

 One of the most critical issues in global eye health is the lack of an adequately trained workforce.
-Our global network of expert volunteers give up their free time to share their skills and knowledge to help improve the quality of patient care and ensure more people can see.
+Our global network of expert volunteers, including highly trained ophthalmology volunteer specialists, give up their free time to share their skills and knowledge to help improve the quality of patient care and ensure more people can see.

 This is the very reason Orbis was formed – to provide ongoing training and support to eye care teams around the world.
-Comprised of world leading experts in eye health, our global force of 400 volunteer ophthalmologists, nurses, anaesthetists and biomedical engineers from over 30 countries share their skills with local teams to help improve the level of eye care for generations to come.
+Our global network of more than 400 expert volunteers, including volunteer ophthalmologists, nurses, anaesthetists, and biomedical engineers from over 30 countries, share their ophthalmology volunteer expertise to raise the standard of eye care for generations to come.

-Our teams of volunteers also mentor people from around the world through our telemedicine platform, Cybersight.
-With 89% of the world’s blind population living in low income settings, this training makes eye care more accessible where it is needed most.
+Our teams of expert volunteers also mentor people worldwide through our telemedicine platform, Cybersight.
+With 89% of the world’s blind population living in low-income settings, this training makes eye care more accessible where it is needed most.

-Your support means our amazing volunteers can run training programmes which not only help share critical skills but help treat people living with avoidable blindness.
+Your support means our ophthalmology volunteers can run training programmes which not only help share critical skills but help treat people living with avoidable blindness.

-Thanks to your support and the help of our volunteers, children can see their parents for the first time; an elderly man regains his vision meaning his grandchild can go to school and no longer needs to be a carer; or a mother can receive surgery and return to work to support her family.
+Thanks to your support and thanks to our dedicated expert volunteers, life-changing moments happen every day.
+Children can see their parents for the first time; an elderly man regains his vision, meaning his grandchild can go to school and no longer needs to be a carer; or a mother can receive surgery and return to work to support her family.

 Close the modal